harplife/zettelkasten/careers/graphic_programmer/graphics_programmer.md

 I'm not entirely sure the term _Graphics Programmer_ is commonly used in the CG industry.
 I've seen posts talking about what it is, but when I look up job posts, I hardly see anything titled as "Looking for Graphics Programmer".

-I think _Graphics Programmer_ is like an umbrella word for various job positions whose work relates to Comuter Graphics.
+I think _Graphics Programmer_ is like an umbrella word for various job positions whose work relates to Computer Graphics.
 Sort of like _3D Artist_, which covers _3D Animator_, _3D Modeller_, _3D Rigger_, and etc.

 (From here on, I shall refer to it as CG Programmer)